 What Are Symptoms When Something is Wrong With the Cornea?

-With its ability for quick repair, the cornea usually heals after most injuries or disease.
-However, when there is deep injury to the cornea, the healing process may be prolonged, possibly resulting in a variety of symptoms, including:
+With its ability for a quick repair, the cornea usually heals after most injuries or disease.
+However, when there is a deep injury to the cornea, the healing process may be prolonged, possibly resulting in a variety of symptoms, including:

 - Blurred vision

 If you experience any of these symptoms around your cornea, seek care from an eye doctor.
 They may indicate a more serious problem or require special treatment.

 This is an inflammation of the cornea that sometimes occurs with infection after bacteria or fungi enter the cornea.
 These microorganisms can enter the eye after deep injury, causing infection, inflammation, and ulceration of the cornea.
 Though uncommon, this type of infection can also arise after an injury from wearing contact lenses.

 - Corneal discharge

 Treatment usually includes antibiotics or antifungal eye drops.